saturncloud/examples/CONTRIBUTING.md

     - `ssh_enabled`: A boolean indicating whether to set up [SSH access from outside Saturn into the Server](https://www.saturncloud.io/docs/tips-and-tricks/ssh/)
 * `environment_variables`:
     - A dictionary whose keys are the names of environment variables, and whose values are the values for the environment variables.
-* `description`: plain text explaining what the project does
+* `description`: plain text explaining what the resource does

 Any customization of Dask clusters should be done in notebook code, using [`dask-saturn`](https://github.com/saturncloud/dask-saturn).